 Each order will only be handed out after showing your FAUcard/Library Card.

 Unclaimed books will be returned, unclaimed copies of articles will be destroyed.
 Any costs that were generated in the process will be the user‘s to bear.

-We will notify you via e-mail or in writing when your order is ready to pick up.
+We will notify you via e-mail when your order is ready to pick up.